 Bishop Susan received her Doctor of Ministry degree in 2020 from Virginia Theological Seminary, specializing in Ministry Development.
 Her thesis was titled “Leading Congregations to Become Communities of Faithful Presence,” focusing on how congregations can engage in a community discovery process to understand where God is working in their neighborhoods, and how to join God in that work.
 She received her Master of Divinity degree in 2003 from Church Divinity School of the Pacific in Berkeley, California.
 Bishop Susan also holds Bachelor’s, Master’s of Business Administration, and Master of Accounting degrees from Rice University in Houston, Texas.

-Bishop Susan authored God Gave the Growth: Church Planting in the Episcopal Church and co-edited Acts 8 Movement, a group dedicated to proclaiming resurrection in the Episcopal Church.
+Bishop Susan authored God Gave the Growth: Church Planting in the Episcopal Church and co-edited Acts to Action: The New Testament’s Guide to Evangelism and Mission.
+She co-founded the Acts 8 Movement, a group dedicated to proclaiming resurrection in the Episcopal Church.
 In 2012, she was elected to the Executive Council of the Episcopal Church, and served until 2018, chairing the Budget and Local Ministry & Mission committees.
-In 2018 Presiding Bishop Michael Curry appointed her to a six-year term on the board of Forward Movement.
+In 2018 Presiding Bishop Michael Curry appointed her to a six-year term on the board of Forward Movement and in 2021 she began a six-year term on the board of Gathering of Leaders.

 Bishop Susan has been married for over 30 years to her husband, Tom Snook, and they have two grown daughters, Sarah and Julia.